 - 1 tsp baking powder

 - 1 tsp mixed spice

 - Thoroughly wash the blackberries and pat dry on kitchen paper.
-Peel and core the apple, then cut into 1cm dice.
+Peel and core the apple, then cut the flesh into 1cm (½ inch) dice.
 Mix the fruit together and set aside.

 - Beat in enough of the milk/juice/water to give a soft dropping consistency.
 Then stir in about two-thirds of the fruit.